monken/cfn-include/README.md

 ## Fn::Map

 `Fn::Map` is the equivalent of the JavaScript `map()` function allowing for the transformation of an input array to an output array.
 By default the string `_` is used as the variable in the map function.
+A custom variable can be provided as a second parameter, see [`Fn::Flatten`](#fnflatten) for an example.
+If a custom variable is used, the variable will also be replaced if found in the object key, see [`Fn::Merge`](#fnmerge) for an example.

 ```json
 {